OKX Review 2023: Crypto Trading Hub and Web3 Innovation

 Using its expertise in the spot market, OKX offers its users the opportunity to trade Futures, perpetual swaps and options markets.
-In addition, while OKX was, and remains, a paradise for active crypto traders, the platform has added an earn section, access to an NFT marketplace, crypto loans area, Jumpstart launchpad, and even a way for customers to get involved in DOT slot auctions which will be covered below.
+In addition, while OKX was, and remains, a paradise for active crypto traders, the platform has added an earn section, access to an NFT marketplace, crypto loans area, Jumpstart launchpad, crypto trading bots, and even a way for customers to get involved in DOT slot auctions which will be covered below.
 Each gives traders a unique way to trade, hedge, earn, and explore the crypto markets.

 So, is it worth considering?